laszloszurok/hugo-website/content/blog/dwm-rice.md

 This will always restore the last wallpaper you set.

 ## Gaps
-I am using the [tilegap](https://dwm.suckless.org/patches/tilegap/) patch to have some gap around the windows in tiling mode.
+I am using the {{< target-blank title="tilegap" url="https://dwm.suckless.org/patches/tilegap/" >}} patch to have some gap around the windows in tiling mode.
 Download, then apply it like this:
 ```terminal
 sudo patch -p1 < dwm-tilegap-6.2.diff
 ```